-- 3. Press a button on the keypad making sure that a LED lights up when the button is pressed. - 4.
-Press the same button again.
-When Save? appears on the panel's LCD display, press ✓.
+4. Press the same button again.
+When Save? appears on the control system's LCD display, press ./.

 Battery Replacement (EL-2620)

 Every time a key is pressed, one of the battery status LEDs is lit.
 When the battery needs to be replaced, the red Low Battery LED is lit.